 A stash of basic meds is necessary for any first aid kit.
 The usual medications include:

 - Pain relievers like aspirin and acetaminophen

 If a family member has a condition that needs special medications, stock those prescribed medications in your kit as well.

 Topical medications are used to treat skin problems.
 They include:

-- Topical corticosteriods like hydrocortisone to treat rashes
+- Topical corticosteroids like hydrocortisone to treat rashes

 Surgical or tissue glues are now commercially available.
-You can use it to close wounds without any need for stitches.
+You can use them to close wounds without any need for stitches.

 Useful when you need to reconstitute certain medications and for wound dressing.

 These are needed to administer medications.

 Keep a set of both sterile and non-sterile gloves in your first aid kit.
 You need gloves to protect yourself when handling potentially infectious fluids like blood.